-Next face-to-face meeting is February 4-6 in Irvine, CA at Samsung.
+Next face-to-face meeting is May 13-15 in Cupertino, CA at Apple.
 Read More

 PWG Candidate Standard 5100.15: IPP FaxOut Service has been published.

 PWG Candidate Standard 5100.16: IPP Transaction-Based Printing Extensions has been published.